2023 Individual Market Open Enrollment

 For individuals that need insurance it comes down to six options:

-1) Enroll in one of the limited-network individual plans through the health plan finder.
-Choices: Premera, Kaiser, Ambetter or Molina.
-Only Kaiser is available outside of exchange.
+1) Enroll in one of the limited-network individual plans through the health plan finder or a non exchange plan.
+All plans listed on the rate calculator.

 2) Perhaps qualify for a group plan if you have a business

 3) Enroll in a non-insurance faith-based share plan

 4) Enroll in a spouse or parent group plan